 - Providing products and services to you;

-- Letting you know about our other products and services.
+- Letting you know about our other products and services; and

 Information we collect from you

 We collect information about you and your interactions with us.
-The type of information collected from you includes information necessary to operate your account or for us to provide financial services to you.
+The type of information collected from you includes information necessary for us to offer you products and provide financial services to you.
 We may ask you to provide personal information to us including but not limited to:

 - personal and contact details such as your name, phone number, residential or postal address, email address and date of birth;